 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 We are happy to offer a number of resources that enable you to learn about how to take better care of your pets.
 Please feel free to browse our site, particularly the informational articles.
 The best veterinary care for animals is ongoing nutrition and problem prevention, so becoming knowledgeable about preventative pet care is essential to the ongoing success of your animal’s health.
 If you have any questions, call 803-788-8481 or email us and we'll promptly get back to you.
-Our Columbia veterinarian office is very easy to get to -- and you can find directions on our Contact Us page!
+Our office is conveniently located and you can find directions on our Contact Us page!
 We also welcome you to subscribe to our newsletter, which is created especially for Columbia pet owners.

 At Spring Valley Animal Hospital LLC, we treat your pets like the valued family members they are.